Test-Optional Colleges Not Requiring SAT or ACT Scores

 Frequently Asked Questions About Test-Optional Colleges

-The short answer is it depends on the school.
-Depending on where you want to apply to college, you may not have to take the SAT.
+Depending on where you want to apply to college, you may or may not have to take the SAT.
 In the wake of the COVID-19 pandemic, many postsecondary institutions temporarily suspended both SAT and ACT requirements.

-For a full list of schools that do not require SAT scores, you can visit FairTest, which has a comprehensive list of all test-optional colleges and universities.
+For a full list of schools that do not require SAT or ACT scores, you can visit FairTest, which has a comprehensive list of test-optional and test-free colleges and universities.
 Remember to read your prospective college’s test policies carefully to determine if scores are required.